johnbrumley/desma158/day-9.md

 ## Using items

-For now, our scripts will automatically check for things in the player's inventory.
+We can write a script to automatically check for an item in the player's inventory.
 Doing this is pretty similar to the collectible script above.

 To start, you'll need to create another object in the scene for the player to interact with and also give it a trigger collider.
 Then add a script to this object, which will: